 - User Role (every new user is created as “Subscriber”)

 For more information, visit the plugin page here:

 Congratulations!
-You have just learned how to change your user profile in WordPress.
+You have now learned how to change your user profile.

 "I love the way your email series "Infinite Web Content Creation Training Series" is documented and presented.
 It is very absorbing and captivating.
 The links and tutorials are interesting and educational.
 This has motivated me to rewrite my content following the concepts I am learning from the email series." - Mani Raju, www.fortuneinewaste.com